loxer/GT2roguelike/README.md

 * Daphna Beljavskij
 * Daan Lockhorst
 * Florian Murzov-Pirkl

 We hope you have fun playing we sure did building :)

-We hope you have fun playing we sure did building :)